The Sturtevant Station is in the background of the title card for Kev's First Amtrak Adventure.

 Maybe not flush with cash, but I had enough for an adventure.

 I talked to Ben again, asking him a few more questions about the City by the Bay.
-Because I enjoyed my short train trips, I thought, why not see if Amtrak could take me there, and yes, it could.
+Because I enjoyed my short train trips, I thought, ‘Why not see if Amtrak could take me there?’
+And yes, it could.

 What my research told me

-I found NARP, the National Association of Rail Passengers.
-NARP is now the Rail Passengers Association.
+I don’t want to say I’m cheap, but I’m happy not to pay retail when I don’t need to.
+In my research, I found NARP, the National Association of Rail Passengers, which is now known as the Rail Passengers Association.

-New Amtrak adventure: New Luggage
+New Amtrak Adventure: New Luggage

 After I checked out and used my discounts, I purchased the four-piece luggage set for about $40; I kept the 25″ and the small hand carry-on bag and sold the rest to my mom, so $20 for what I wanted wasn’t too bad.